-On occasion, property owners request permission to install custom-designed bike racks.
-These bike racks must meet the requirements set forth in the Montgomery County Zoning Ordinance and must be approved by the Montgomery County Department of Transportation.
+On occasion, property owners request permission to install customdesigned bike racks.
+These bike racks must meet the requirements set forth in the Montgomery County Zoning Ordinance and must be approved by the Montgomery County Department of Transportation and Department of Permitting Services.

-A custom bike rack in Rockville Town Center
+A custom bike rack in Rockville Town Center.

-2.8 Recommended Practices
+2.8 recommended practices

-A number of recommended practices can enhance the quality of short-term bicycle parking, but are not required in the Montgomery County Zoning Ordinance.
+A number of recommended practices can enhance the quality of shortterm bicycle parking, but are not required in the Montgomery County Zoning Ordinance.

-2.8.1 Sheltered Bicycle Parking
+2.8.1 sheltered bicycle parking